ssaunier/ssaunier.github.io/_posts/2013-06-27-how-i-stay-up-to-date.markdown

 ---
 layout: post
 title: "How I stay up to date"
-description: "Technology watch using RSS and Twitter as sources, Pinboard as archiving and Readability as a buffer"
+description: "My personal technology watch using RSS and Twitter as sources, Pinboard and Readability as buffer/archiving tools."
 category: blog
 ---